|University of Arkansas at Little Rock|

 - Not taking any medication that affects perception, vision, or physical abilities.

 The EH&S department will conduct training for PIT operators.
 All operational training must be conducted under close supervision.
 All training and evaluation must be completed before an operator is permitted to use a PIT without continual and close supervision.

 Trainees may operate a powered industrial truck only:

-- Under the direct supervision of persons, selected by the EH&S Department Manager, who have the knowledge, training, and experience to train operators and evaluate their competence; and
+- Under the direct supervision of persons, selected by the EH&S department manager, who have the knowledge, training, and experience to train operators and evaluate their competence.

 - Where such operation does not endanger the trainee or other employees.